 North Iowa CASA (Court Appointed Special Advocates) for Children

-Commissions trained and qualified community advocates to serve as an effective voice in court for abused and neglected children and strengthens efforts to ensure that each child is living in a safe, permanent and nurturing home.
+North Iowa CASA (Court Appointed Special Advocates) provides specially trained volunteer advocates to serve as an effective voice in court for abused and neglected children, strengthening efforts to ensure that each child is living in a safe, permanent, and nurturing home.
+CASA Advocates are thoroughly screened and required to complete thirty hours of pre-service training to work with children.
+CASA volunteers assume the role of investigator, reporter, and monitor for the child or sibling group.

 Girl Scout Leadership Experience